openebs/mayastor-docs/reference/kubectl-plugin.md

 - Ensure that port <b>30011</b> is open.
 This port will be needed by Mayastor kubectl plugin to communicate to REST servers from outside the cluster.

+{% hint style="warning" %}
+The plugin requires access to the `Mayastor REST server` for execution.
+It gets the master node IP from the kube-config file.
+In case of any failure, the REST endpoint can be specified using the ‘–rest’ flag.
+{% endhint %}

 ### Installation

 - The Mayastor kubectl plugin is available for the Linux platform.
 The binary for the plugin can be found [here](https://github.com/mayadata-io/mayastor-control-plane/releases).